ankitchamke/100-days-of-code/README.md

 - Explored typography basics by adding and styling text, and creating reusable text styles for consistency.
 - Designed buttons and a "Featured On" section, learning how to use shortcuts for alignment and duplication.
 - Began experimenting with background effects by creating gradient-blur shapes to add visual depth to the design.

 ---

+### Day 62: 07 August 2025 (Thursday)
+**Today's Progress:**
+- Learned how to search for specific text and patterns within files using the powerful `grep` command.
+- Practiced replacing content in files using the `sed` (Stream Editor) command, a fundamental skill for text manipulation from the command line.
+- Gained a practical understanding of how to find and modify data in files without needing to open them in a text editor.

+---